RafaCMur/true-resonance/README.md

 ## License

-The source code of **True Resonance** is released under the **True Resonance Non-Commercial License 1.0** (see `LICENSE`).
+The source code of **True Resonance** is released under the **GNU Affero General Public License v3.0 or later** (see `LICENSE`).

-• You are free to read, modify and redistribute the code **for non-commercial purposes**.
+Commercial use is allowed **provided that** the entire derivative work is also released under the AGPL.
-• Any commercial or revenue-generating use requires prior written permission from the author.
+If you need to embed the code without disclosing your modifications, please contact <rafacmurdev@gmail.com> for a commercial licence.

-Third-party components retain their original licenses.
-In particular, **SoundTouch** is distributed under the **LGPL-2.1** (license file included in `node_modules/@soundtouchjs/audio-worklet/`).
+Third-party components keep their original licences.
+In particular, **SoundTouch** is distributed under the **LGPL-2.1** (see `https://github.com/cutterbl/soundtouchjs-audio-worklet`).